act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 This rule applies to any error field that is [visible][].

-## Expectation (1)
+## Expectation

 Each test target, together with its visual context, identify the presence of errors not only through color differences.

+If the presence of errors is conveyed through the use of colors that differ not only in their hue, but that also have a difference in lightness and the difference in relative luminance between the colors leads to a contrast ratio of 3:1 or greater, then this counts as an additional visual mean.

 ## Assumptions

-If the presence of errors is conveyed through the use of colors that differ not only in their hue, but that also have a difference in lightness and the difference in relative luminance between the colors leads to a contrast ratio of 3:1 or greater, then this counts as an additional visual mean.

-*Note*: It is possible for an error field to be distinguishable from adjacent fields but still not have a meaningful error message.
-In that case, it would pass Success Criterion 1.4.1: Use of Color but still fail [Success Criterion 3.3.1: Error Identification](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html) and, if applicable, [Scuccess Criterion 3.3.3: Error Suggestion](https://www.w3.org/WAI/WCAG21/Understanding/error-suggestion.html).
+There are currently no assumptions

 ## Accessibility Support

-_No accessibility support issues known._
+There are no major accessibility support issues known for this rule.

 ## Background

 - [Understanding Success Criterion 1.4.1: Use of Color](https://www.w3.org/WAI/WCAG21/Understanding/use-of-color.html)
 - [F81 - Failure of Success Criterion 1.4.1 due to identifying required or error fields using color differences only](https://www.w3.org/WAI/WCAG21/Techniques/failures/F81.html)

+It is possible for an error field to be distinguishable from adjacent fields but still not have a meaningful error message.
+In that case, it would pass Success Criterion 1.4.1: Use of Color but still fail [Success Criterion 3.3.1: Error Identification](https://www.w3.org/WAI/WCAG21/Understanding/error-identification.html) and, if applicable, [Scuccess Criterion 3.3.3: Error Suggestion](https://www.w3.org/WAI/WCAG21/Understanding/error-suggestion.html).

 ## Test Cases